AnkitSiva/vim/README.md

 Voila!
 You're ready to go

-###Notes
+### Notes
-You will need to install or patch your own [NerdFont] (https://github.com/ryanoasis/nerd-fonts) for the dev-icons to show up properly
+* You will need to install or patch your own [NerdFont] (https://github.com/ryanoasis/nerd-fonts) for the dev-icons to show up properly
+* I use the plug-in manager [Vim-Plug] (https://github.com/junegunn/vim-plug)